 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2017 our system was in compliance with all monitoring and reporting requirements.
+During 2021, Standish WD was in compliance with all monitoring and reporting requirements.